TimKrause2/twk-ladspa-plugins/README.md

 export LADSPA_PATH=/usr/lib/ladspa:$HOME/ladspa
 ```

 And then run your LADSPA program.

 To make the export permanent
 put	`export LADSPA_PATH=/usr/lib/ladspa:$HOME/ladspa`
 at the end of your .profile file.

 ## Prerequists to compile

-- GNU math library
+The following packages are necessary for compiling tye plugins.
+The install examples assume that you are running Ubuntu.

+- gcc & make `sudo apt install build-essential`

-    Uses GNU specific functions and constant
+    Uses GNU specific functions and constants.

-- ladspa-sdk
+- ladspa-sdk `sudo apt install ladspa-sdk`

-    This is for ladspa.h
+    This is for ladspa.h.

-- make
+There are some optional packages depending on what you want to do.

-- maxima
+- maxima `sudo apt install maxima`

-    If you want to verify the equations.
+    If you want to verify the coefficient equations for the Butterworth and elliptic filters.

-- scilab
+- scilab `sudo apt install scilab`

-    If you want to compute coefficients.
+    If you want to compute the low pass prototype filter coefficients and write the header file.

-- jupyterlab & python3-ipywidgets
+- jupyterlab & python3-ipywidgets `sudo apt install jupyterlab python3-ipywidgets`

-	If you want to visually design the elliptic low pass filter prototype and see the formulas for the stage coefficients.
+	If you want to interactively design the elliptic low pass filter prototype and see the formulas for the digital filter stage coefficients.